-MLB home run hitters thrived in the 90s.
-With allegedly juiced balls and juiced hitters, the level of power was at an all-time high, and baseballs were leaving the park at a feverish pace.
+Home run hitters thrived in the 90s.
+With allegedly juiced balls and juiced hitters, power levels were at an all-time high and baseballs were leaving the park at a feverish pace.

 It is backed by a 3GB of RAM and 16GB of internal storage which android smartphones below 10000 can be further expanded up to 64GB via microSD card slot

 Here are the top 10 home run hitters of the 90s.